StudioEtrange/mambo/README.md

         * Personalize all viewing options - recommended :
             * Active Streams / Enable, Minimum Authentication : User
             * Active Streams / User Info Enabled, Minimum Authentication : Co-Admin
-            * Misc Options / Plex Tab Name : Plex (Name of your plex tab in setted in tab editor)
+            * Misc Options / Plex Tab Name : Plex (Name of your plex tab in setted in tab editor) (WARN : if you setted a tab name with special characters, links on homepage about plex active streams may not works)
             * Misc Options / Url wan : `https://organizr2.mydomain.com/plex` (WARN: this is your portal special entrypoint for plex to put here !)

 ### Plex and GPU